 Alternatively, participants may elect to allocate the deferred amounts to a stock unit deferral account or a market share unit deferral account.
 All amounts allocated to the stock unit account or the market share unit account are invested in restricted stock units or market share units, respectively, awarded under our 2010 Equity Incentive Plan.
 If a participant elects to allocate the deferred amounts to the stock unit or market share unit account, we will make an additional matching contribution in the amount of 20% of the deferred amount.
 Dividend equivalent units, if any, will be credited to each stock unit account.
 Each participant is 100% vested with respect to the amounts deferred to the deferral account.
-The matching contribution will vest over three years from the last date of the fiscal year to which the amounts relate, except that participants will automatically become 100% vested in their matching contribution upon a change in control.
+The matching contribution will vest over three years from the last date of the fiscal year to which the amounts relate, except that participants will automatically become 100% vested in their matching contribution upon (i) our change in control where the consideration paid is cash, or (ii) upon their death, disability, voluntary termination for "good reason," or involuntary termination of employment without cause, provided that such event occurs within two years of any type of change in control.
 All stock units and market share units are payable in shares of our common stock.